Machine Translation vs. Machine Translation Post-editing

 Machine Translation should only be used for internal communication materials, low-priority messages or for basic comprehension of a document.

-Machine Translation Post-editing products can be used for public-facing documents as the content is reviewed by a professional linguist who pays attention to culturally sensitive aspects and terminologies to guarantee the overall accuracy and consistency.
+Machine Translation Post-editing products can be used for public-facing documents as the content is reviewed by a professional linguist who pays attention to culturally sensitive aspects and terminologies to guarantee overall accuracy and consistency.